rbrunt/rbrunt.github.com/blog/_posts/2024-06-22-testing-mongo-aggregation-pipelines.md

 [Aggregation Pipelines](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/){:target="_blank"} are a great way to combine information from multiple documents or even documents from different collections inside a mongo database.
 Offloading those operations to the database makes sense: running data intensive operations close to where the data resides improves both application responsiveness and overall resource usage.
 Rather than pulling all those disparate entities down into your application over several individual calls, why not send the database a list of instructions and let it return just the information you need?

 Aggregation pipelines are often used in batch jobs to summarise data in a database, but they’re also often used for more mundane aggregations.
-In one system, aggregation pipelines were used to summarise a series of events into the current state of an entity, and in another, they encapsulate business logic around duplicate record detection and running searches.
+In one system, aggregation pipelines might be used to summarise a series of events into the current state of an entity, and in another, they could encapsulate business logic around duplicate record detection and running searches.
 In both cases these aggregation pipelines are defined in C# backend code but they’re really just data structures we send to the database for execution, much like a SQL query.
 This means that they’re not executed by the .NET runtime, and so we can’t ‘just’ test them with a normal unit test.

 Aggregation pipelines can be defined using LINQ syntax…